Comic Book / Ambush Bug

 - Shout-Out: Expect to see several in pretty much every comic about him.
 (As well as the occasional Take That!.)
 Appeared in Tiny Titans dressed as the mysterious Pandora that showed up in DC the first issues of the New 52.

 - Sliding Scale of Silliness Versus Seriousness: He's probably glued himself to the farthest end of the silly side of the scale.

 - Stuffed into the Fridge: Parodied with a sequence where Ambush goes shopping and cannot find a fridge without the body of an ex-girlfriend in it.
 He settles for a mini-fridge with a pygmy corpse inside.
 In fact, through the entire issue, there are dozens of female corpses all over the place.
 Some even get lobbed at Bug.

 - Super Hero Origin: Parodies Superman's.
-The greatest dandy in an alien world, Brum-El, discovers his planet is going to be hit by a swarm of meteorites which will kill all life against the belief of all experts, and creates a rocket... to save his wardrobe.
+The greatest dandy in an alien world, Brum-El, decides to discard a chain letter, and as a result, discovers his planet is going to be hit by a swarm of meteorites which will kill all life.
+Against the belief of all experts, he creates a rocket... to save his wardrobe.
 And then it turns out the meteorites really were harmless, leaving the man naked and humiliated.
-And then a giant radiactive space spider loots the rocket before accidentally nudging it to Earth, where it crashes, leaving one of the rocket's two remaining contents - a lime green suit - stuck in the antenna of a random Metropolis loser.
-The another item?
+And then a giant radioactive space spider loots the rocket before accidentally nudging it to Earth, where it crashes, leaving one of the rocket's two remaining contents - a lime green suit - stuck in the antenna of a random Metropolis loser.
+The other item?
 A sentient sock.
 Who immediately becomes a Doctor Doom parody, angry at being left behind.

 - Superman once heard the story.
 He thought the idea of a scientist building a rocketship to save something from a doomed planet the dumbest story he'd heard.